joshpierro/self-driving-car/p4/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of thresholds in the S-channel of HLS colorspace and grayscale to derive a binary image from my warped image.
-The OpenCV 'threshold' method with cv.THRESH_BINARY as the threshold type was utimately used.
+I used a combination of thresholds in the S-channel of HLS color space and grayscale to derive a binary image from my warped image.
+The OpenCV 'threshold' method with cv.THRESH_BINARY as the threshold type was ultimately used.
 I found that this gave a slightly better result than the OpenCV sobel method.
 My implementation can be found on line 25 in app.py, which calls the 'get_threshold' function in utils.py (lines 101-109).

 <pre>threshold = utils.get_threshold(warped)</pre>